Engesund Fish Farm and Display Center

 With eagle guarantee, -300 NOK if you do not see the eagle.

 - Tour at the fish farm and our exhibition: 1,5 timer

 - 20 minute boat ride out to the fish farm with our rib.
 We pick you up and bring you back to the pier at Fitjar.

 - Taste our salmon

-- For an additional charge, it is possible to order lunch or dinner
+- For an additional charge, you can order lunch or dinner

 - Suitable for all ages